zawthanoo/setup-rke/RKE_PREPARATION.md

 $ rke --version
 ```
 ### 4. Setup SSH tunneling rancher to all nodes.
-Clease check `ip` address on all nodes and rancher.
+Check `ip` address on all nodes and rancher.

 Example, all VM `ip` address in my PC is:
 <table>